ZeroDarkHardy/School_District_Analysis/README.md

     - The percentage of students passing math fell very slightly, from 93.27% to 93.18%.
     - In the end, the overall percentage of students passing both subjects at Thomas High School fell from 90.95% to 90.63%.

-### How does the recalculation affect Thomas High School's performace, relative to other schools?
+### How does the recalculation affect Thomas High School's performance, relative to other schools?
 - (TOP 5 SCHOOLS, ORIGINAL OUTPUT)
 ![TOP SCHOOLS OLD OUTPUT](https://github.com/ZeroDarkHardy/School_District_Analysis/blob/main/Resources/top_schools_old.png)
 - (TOP 5 SCHOOLS, RECALCULATED OUTPUT)